 California employees who are disabled by pregnancy, childbirth or a related medical condition are entitled (even if they are not eligible for FMLA/CFRA leave) to take a Pregnancy Disability Leave ("PDL Leave") of up to four months.
 (The Company's Pregnancy Disability Leave policy in California is explained later in the Handbook.)
 Although PDL Leave counts as time used for FMLA purposes, it does not count as time used under the CFRA.
-Therefore, California employees who have taken PDL Leave have the right to take an additional 12 workweeks of unpaid leave under the CFRA after the birth of a child, following the end of the PDL Leave.
+Therefore, in California, although the FMLA runs concurrently with PDL Leave CFRA time is not depleted during a PDL Leave, and thus employees who have taken PDL Leave and have used some or all of their FMLA leave will still have the right (if their CFRA time has not been depleted previously within the 12-month period for other reasons) to take up to an additional 12 workweeks (or the remaining CFRA time available to them) of unpaid leave (depending on availability) under the CFRA after the birth of a child, following the end of the PDL Leave. .
+Example: An eligible California employee disabled due to pregnancy for 12 weeks has not used any of her FMLA/CFRA time in the prior 12 months and thus uses 12 weeks of available PDL Leave and concurrently uses 12 weeks of FMLA leave for this purpose.
+If she then wants to bond with her child and has not used any CFRA time in the prior 12 months, she will still have 12 weeks of CFRA time remaining for bonding purposes.